czoon/Vimium-Dark-Mode/README.md

+**Note: This repository is archived since Vimium will have now [an official dark theme](https://github.com/philc/vimium/pull/3402).
+Currently I'm working in a [self adaptative theme](https://github.com/rcorzon/vimium/tree/chameleon-theme-prototype) that will allow Vimium to adapt it's color palette depending on the background color of the web page.**

 # Vimium Dark Mode

 A very simple dark mode to improve your Vimium experience while using some dark themed web.